Thursday, January 5, 2017

 Kirk Mohney has asked me to respond to your inquiry about the Theodore Roosevelt photograph.

 I would interpret the picture to have been taken sometime between 1916 and 1919, the year of Roosevelt's death.
-I would suggest the political campaign of 1916, because Senators Fernald, Hale, and Governor Milliken were running for office that year.
-Hale and Milliken were not on a statewide ballot prior to 1916.
+I would suggest the political campaign of 1916 because Senators Fernald, Hale, and Governor Milliken were running for office that year.
+Hale and Milliken were not on a statewide ballot before 1916.
 Philip Morse's research indicates that Theodore Roosevelt was in Portland and Lewiston on August 31, 1916, a likely date for the photograph, considering that Maine's elections at the time were held in September.
 Checking the Portland and Lewiston newspapers for late August-early September 1916 may shed more light on the meeting of these five political figures.
 A case could also be made that the photograph was taken in 1918, because of the presence of Charles B. Clarke, who was mayor of Portland at the time, but this is less likely.
 Theodore Roosevelt did spend some time in Maine during the summer of 1918, but the purpose was personal.
 After the death of his son Quentin on July 14, 1918, in World War I, Roosevelt and his wife Edith sought privacy with relatives at the summer resort of Dark Harbor on Islesboro.
 At the end of their stay, the former president agreed to give a speech to the public on the island.
 I am not aware that he made any other appearances in Maine that year.

 Please let me know if I can be of further assistance in this manner.